-Sport clothing empire Nike set the standard for empowerment marking many years ago with “just do it.”
+Sports clothing empire Nike set the standard for empowerment marking many years ago with “just do it.”
 Today, their new campaign inspires you to “find your greatness” in the same way that many prominent athletes have.
-By encourage each individual to work hard and be their best, they are furthering the Nike brand one person at a time.
+By encouraging each individual to work hard and be their best, they are furthering the Nike brand one person at a time.

 You too can develop a meaningful and successful empowerment marketing plan and we at Tucker/Hall are here to help with professional insights and management.